radon-h2020/radon-ctt/docs/getting-started.rst

 The first step is to create a CTT project by providing a project name and a Git repository URL.
 The repository contains TOSCA service templates.

-The following Git repository already includes a ready-to-use example: https://github.com/radon-h2020/demo-ctt-sockshop/
+The following Git repository already includes a ready-to-use example with the Weaveworks SockShop application: https://github.com/radon-h2020/demo-ctt-sockshop/.

-To create a project using the example, execute the following:
+To create a project based on the SockShop example repository, execute the following:

 ::